-- 1. A general understanding of the most important concepts from the fields of biology, chemistry and physics. - 2.
-A sound understanding of and facility with the key principles and practices of mathematics that are most relevant to other program objectives. - 3.
-A broad understanding of scientific foundations and practice. - 4.
-A general understanding of the principles of scientific research and writing. - 5.
-A higher level understanding of some advanced scientific concepts in chemistry and biology through selected upper level courses in these areas.
+- 1. Demonstrate a general understanding of the most important concepts from the fields of biology, chemistry, and physics. - 2.
+Demonstrate a higher-level understanding of some advanced scientific concepts in chemistry and biology through selected upper-level courses in these areas. - 3.
+Demonstrate basic laboratory skills and the practice of the scientific method. - 4.
+Demonstrate a general understanding of the principles of scientific research and communication. - 5.
+Demonstrate the ability to integrate faith into the physical and life sciences.